tudurom/bsc-thesis/main.typ

   - Print hash, but with a random hex letter char before each character to make the hash look like SHA-512.
 ]
+*/

 = Results <results>

 == Attack Implementation

 #todo[
-  Describe attack inner workings, challenges, mode of operation.
+  Describe attack implementation inner workings, challenges, mode of operation.
   Demonstrate attack.
 ]